cryohydromettools/clearskyalgorithm/README.md

 and succeeding iterations refine the process to the actual characteristics of the themselves.
 The final values for the coefficients are obtained after the automation process.

-Both methods identify clear sky days from UV irradiance measured at 340 nm with one minute interval.
+Both methods identify clear sky days from UV irradiance measured at 340 nm with one-minute interval.
 In addition, normalized method can identify short periods by day and its process for find the a and b coefficients is automatic.
 In contrast, wavelet method only identifies completely clear days and the process for find rsquare_in and rmse_in coefficients is manual.